 If you follow the horse and ride the canter well and encourage your horse to stay in the gait, they should remain at a canter.
 Be very careful, as horses who have not jumped over polls before may act unpredictably, including stopping dead in their tracks which can unseat a rider.
 You may wish to lunge your horse over the polls a few times without a rider first, so they understand how to hold their own body over the pole before navigating it with the rider.

-If the pole on the ground doesn’t work, and you are an experienced writer with safety equipment, you may try raising the pole off the ground by a few inches.
+If the pole on the ground doesn’t work, and you are an experienced rider with safety equipment, you may try raising the pole off the ground by a few inches.
 (Never attempt a real jump without proper safety equipment and instruction!)
 Be sure to reward your horse with your hands and voice when he does canter.
 Make sure when he strides into the canter (it could be bumpy!) not to yank on the reins.
 Holding onto a big handful of your horse’s mane may help steady your hands to prevent this.
-More tips on riding the canter can be found in our article on the topic.

 4. External motivation

 If used fairly and correctly, a whip can be a good tool to help backup your natural aids to help make a horse canter.
-You may only need to actually use the crop a few times, my favorite show horse had the gaits of a plodding old cart horse until you picked up a short crop from the ringside.
-He knew just the presence of the crop meant my cues had backup, and resulted in a happy, forward gait and balanced transitions without ever having to lift the crop!
+You may only need to actually use the crop a few times; my favorite show horse had the gaits of a plodding old cart horse until you picked up a short crop from the ringside.
+He knew just the presence of the crop meant my cues had backup!
+This resulted in a happy, forward gait and balanced transitions without ever having to lift the crop!

 Mona